Kicksecure/privleap/PROTOCOL.md

 session with `privleapd` and send either a `SIGNAL` or `ACCESS_CHECK` message.
 If the user is authorized to trigger the action specified in the message, `privleapd` will respond with either `AUTHORIZED` in reply to an `ACCESS_CHECK`, or `TRIGGER` in response to a `SIGNAL`.
-If privleapd is running an action, it will send `RESULT_STDOUT` and `RESULT_STDERR` messages as the action runs so the caller can see the output of the action.
+If `privleapd` is running an action, it will send `RESULT_STDOUT` and `RESULT_STDERR` messages as the action runs so the caller can see the output of the action.

 ## Potential future development:

-* Right now privleap is designed only to allow running specific actions as root without a password, without the dangers of sudo.
-It would make it much more useful if it was able to handle identity verification.
+* Right now, privleap is designed only to allow running specific actions as root without a password, without the dangers of sudo.
+It would be much more useful if it were able to handle identity verification.
 This could be done with `CHALLENGE` and `CHALLENGE_PASS` messages from the server, and a `RESPONSE` message from the client.
-This would only allow for simple password-based (or similar) auth though.
-PAM could potentially also be used, but trying to forward PAM auth requests over a socket could be extremely difficult or impossible, so in practice this would probably end up bypassing PAM, which is potentially livable but not ideal.
+This would only allow for simple password-based (or similar) authentication, though.
+PAM could potentially also be used, but trying to forward PAM auth requests over a socket could be extremely difficult or impossible, so in practice this would probably end up bypassing PAM, which is potentially livable, but not ideal.